Bsehriban/DESeq2Mac/README.md

-# all packages is necessary for airway differential expression(DE) with DESeq2
+# all packages is necessary for differential expression(DE) with DESeq2

 if (!requireNamespace("BiocManager", quietly = TRUE))  install.packages("BiocManager")
 BiocManager::install("DESeq2")